 A better deal for carers

 Under the old UK system, Carer’s Allowance was the lowest of all working benefits.

-As soon as new social security powers were devolved to Scotland, we’ve introduced the Carer’s Allowance Supplement – which in 2020, put an extra £452.40 into carers’ pockets compared to carers in the rest of the UK.
+As soon as new social security powers were devolved to Scotland, we introduced the Carer’s Allowance Supplement – which puts around £460 extra each year into carers’ pockets compared to carers in the rest of the UK.

 We’re also doing more to deliver for young carers with the Young Carer Grant – a benefit unique to Scotland that gives £300 a year to 16-18 year olds who care for someone at least 16 hours each week.

 We asked young carers about how our Young Carer Grant has helped them.

 Most said the payments helped to make a difference to their lives, gave them access to more opportunities and improved their mental wellbeing.